 For a team that lost Robert Quinn and Michael Bennett from their 2019 team and had questions in the defensive line, the Cowboys now have a cupboard full of pass rushers that includes starter DeMarcus Lawrence and former starter Tyrone Crawford.

-Gregory has not played a game since Week 17 of the 2018 season, finishing with six sacks in 14 games.
+Gregory has not played a game since the 2018 season ended, finishing with six sacks in 14 games that season.
+He played both postseason games in 2018.

 The NFL suspended him for a fourth time shortly after that, and Gregory missed the 2019 season.